Louise Sandher-Jones

-Career

-Sandher-Jones studied Chinese at the University of Edinburgh.

-She is a former Army intelligence officer and a veteran of the War in Afghanistan.
+Early career and military service

+Sandher-Jones was born in 1989 or 1990, and grew up in Leicestershire.
+She studied Chinese at the University of Edinburgh, during which she spent a year abroad at Ocean University of China.
+After graduating from university, she joined the Civil Service graduate scheme.

+Sandher-Jones joined the British Army in 2013.
+Having attended the Royal Military Academy Sandhurst, she was commissioned as second lieutenant in the Intelligence Corps on 12 April 2014.
+She served in the War in Afghanistan.
+She was promoted to lieutenant on 12 April 2015, and to captain with seniority from 12 April 2017.
+She retired from the army on 14 March 2020.

+After leaving the army, Jones was an associate at Morgan Stanley.
 In July 2021, she joined McKenzie Intelligence Services as Head of Intelligence.
-Jones' worked as a senior manager at McKenzie, an "Insurtech analysing the impact of natural disasters".
+She worked as a senior manager at McKenzie, an "Insurtech analysing the impact of natural disasters".

 She served as a councillor for the Loughborough East ward on Charnwood Borough Council, resigning from this role in March 2024 after she was selected as the prospective parliamentary candidate for North East Derbyshire.

+Parliamentary career

+Sandher-Jones was elected to parliament in the 2024 United Kingdom general election as the member of parliament for North East Derbyshire, with a majority of 1,753 (3.9%).
+She made her maiden speech in the house of commons on 8 October 2024.

+In September 2025 she was appointed as Parliamentary Under-Secretary of State for Veterans and People in the Ministry of Defence, by Keir Starmer.
+In June 2026, she was appointed Parliamentary Under-Secretary of State for the Armed Forces.

 Personal life

 Sandher-Jones is married to Jeevun Sandher, the Labour MP for Loughborough.
 They met in January 2023 when they were both on the campaign trail, and announced their engagement shortly after his proposal on 1 December 2024.
 They married in August 2025, after which she changed her surname from Jones to Sandher-Jones.